digidem/maplibre-storymap/README.md

 #### Steps

 1. **Prepare your map tiles and design a MapLibre style**.
-This template looks for map tiles and style stored in the `map/` directory.
-To test out the template, you could use the [MapLibre demo tiles](https://github.com/maplibre/demotiles).
-Download the repo and place it in this directory, and change the paths for `fonts` and `sources` to relative.
+This template looks for a map `style.json` in the `map/` directory.
+You could also place all of your map assets (tiles, sprites, font glyphs) here.
+You could change this, however.

+   * To test out the template, you could use the [MapLibre demo tiles](https://github.com/maplibre/demotiles).
+Download the repo and place it in this directory, and change the paths for `fonts`, `sprites` and `sources` to your hosting path.

 2. **Set the configuration options** as described in the next section.